gecko0307/dagon/doc/Event System.md

 ### Logic flow
 - `Message` - a message is received from the `MessageBroker`.
 See the Messaging System documentation for details.
 Reports `Event.message`, `Event.sender`, `Event.domain`, `Event.payload`
 - `Task` - a task is received from the `MessageBroker`.
 See the Messaging System documentation for details.
 Reports `Event.callback`, `Event.sender`, `Event.domain`, `Event.payload`
 - `UserEvent` - a user event is emitted.
-Reports `Event.code`.
-User events carry user-defined signed integer codes.
+User events carry user-defined signed integer codes (`Event.code`).
 All negative codes are reserved to Dagon's internals.
 Currently, one negative code is defined, `DagonEvent.Exit` (-1)

 ### Misc
 - `Log` - an asynchronous log event.
 It doesn't propagate to the listeners - instead, it is immediately handled by the `EventManager` itself;